felixrieseberg/peer-review-bot/README.md

 * `instructionsComment` Comment posted by the bot when a new PR is opened - if you use `{reviewsNeeded}` in your comment, it'll automatically be replaced with the number of reviews needed
 * `mergeOnReview` (default: false) If set to true, the bot will automatically merge a PR as soon as it consideres it revieweed
 * `pullRequestsStatus` (default: open) Status of the pull requests to consider.
 Options are: all|open|closed
+* `oauth2token` If set, we'll use an OAuth token instead of the username/password combination to authenticate the bot

 #### Installation
 A small number of things is needed to get the bot started: